felixr04/GA-Improving-the-Learning-Experience-of-Reddit/README.md

 - **TF-IDF + Logistic Regression**

 ## **Results**
-- The best-performing model achieved an accuracy of **~68%**, with strong recall for ELI5 posts.
+- The best-performing model achieved an recall of **~87%**, with strong recall for ELI5 posts.
 - The model prioritizes how a question is asked rather than its scientific content.

 ## **Future Improvements**